Linear Solver Control Parameters

 - -1: None

-- level(int): Level-of-fill parameter when an ILUT preconditioner is used (see AztecOO manual).
+- AZ_ilut_param(int): Fill in parameter when an ilut preconditioner is used (see AztecOO manual).

-- Max Iterations(int): Maximum number of iterations allowed in linear solve (see AzteccOO manual).
-The linear solver will halt after this many iterations, even if the convergence tolerance is not met.
+- Max_gmres(int): Maximum number of iterations allowed in linear solve (see AzteccOO manual).